Chicago's Luxury Real Estate Weblog

 For further details, please visit their website: www.RealtorsToTheRescue.com

-With the annual Chicago Humanities Festival in full swing, now is the time to step outside your home (or make a visit, if you are not a Lincoln Park resident yet) and come see why the neighborhood surrounding the future site of luxury condos and townhomes at Lincoln Park 2520 is the place to be!
+With the annual Chicago Humanities Festival in full swing, now is the time to step outside your home (or make a visit, if you are not a Lincoln Park resident yet) and come see why the neighborhood is the place to be!

 One prestigious local school, Francis W Parker School, is hosting a number of events for the Chicago Humanities Festival continuing this week.
 What better reason could there be to jump on out and experience just one bit of the culture our own Lincoln Park has to offer this year?